rfielding/iface/README.md

   //The implementation doesn't bother with internal precondition checks ApiB bUndefendedImplementation = new ApiBImplementation();

-  //This protocol enforcer throws exceptions when attempts are made to violate preconditions ApiB BProtocolEnforcer = new ApiBEnforcer(bUndefendedImplementation);
+  //throws exceptions when attempts are made to violate preconditions ApiB BProtocolEnforcer = new ApiBEnforcer(bUndefendedImplementation);

   //This wrapper logs all activity